informalsystems/quint/doc/lang.md

 Explicit use of primes in actions is discouraged in TNT.
 You should use `:=` and `unchanged`, wherever possible.
 However, we have added primes to the language for completeness.
 Otherwise, we would not be able to translate TLA+ to TNT and back.
-The operator prime is written as follows:
+The operator `next` is written as follows:

 ```scala
 next(e)